GIJack/harbor-wave/README.md

 harbor-wave set region <region_slug>
 harbor-wave set api-key <your_do_api_key>
 harbor-wave set vm-base-name <base_name_for_vm>
+harbor-wave set ssh-key-n <N> #index of SSH key
 ```

+SSH key index, is a count-from-0 index

 you are ready to start spawning VMs with